mortenbekditlevsen/SwiftOverCoffee3Challenge/README.md

 I tried to refactor the calculations to happen in the beginning of each `ForEach` loop, but I could not make that work.
 I ended up moving the calculations to a function instead.

 I found it a bit annoying that the compiler could not infer the type in the specified ranges when using a `Slider`.
 It would look nicer if you didn't have to add explicit types to the ranges.
+UPDATE: The compiler _could_ in fact infer the types - I don't know why I couldn't make it work in the first place.

+I was initially quite a bit annoyed with how animations worked, since I thought they had to be applied on the thing you wished to animate. *Mind blown* when I figured out how to do `withAnimation` as well as doing animations directly in bindings!

 ## Time constraints